PCON-Hacktoberfest-2022/Textutils/README.md

 ## Improvement Required:

 1. Make website UI more attractive.
-2. Add more functionality like find and replace the word, Capitalise first letter, changing text colour ,reverse text etc.
+2. Add more functionality like find and replace the word, Capitalise first letter, changing text colour, reverse text etc.
 3. Feel free to create an issue if you find any.

-## Happy Coding😊.
+## Happy Coding. 😊